epsilon-phase/Symmetricality/README.md

 The item `use_textures` toggles this functionality.
 The `width` and `height` directives are the width and height of each designation "glyph".

-If you are creating a different texture for the designations, they must appear on a horizontal arrangement across a single image in the order
+If you are creating a different texture for the designations, they must appear on a horizontal arrangement across a single image in the order(left to right)

 1) dig
 2) down stairs